ThomasRochefortB/phi-safe/README.md

 - Uses only 5% of the original SAFE dataset for training.
 - Provides options to resume training from checkpoints.

+## WIP notes:
+- Currently running on a 3090 with batch size of 32.
+- Currently puzzled by the slow training speed and large memory requirement of the data input sequence.

+---

 ## Requirements & Installation

 Follow the instructions from the SAFE repo: